ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 ---
 **About Us**

-Assembly Solutions Ltd is a Bolton based manufacturer of electrical cable assemblies, wiring looms, wiring harnesses and electrical control panels.
+Assembly Solutions Ltd is a Bolton-based sub-contract manufacturer of electrical cable assemblies, wiring looms, wiring harnesses and electrical control panels.

 We are an award winning family business and pride ourselves on delivering a personable quality service.
 With instilled family values, we're passionate about building strong relationships that are reliable, loyal and trustworthy.